ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 - **Seamless Third-Party Integration:** Encrypted IPs can act as privacy-preserving identifiers when interacting with untrusted services, cloud providers, or external platforms.

-For implementation guidelines and practical examples, see {{pseudocode-and-examples}}.
+For implementation guidelines and practical examples, see {{implementation-details}}.

 ## Relationship to IETF Work